raulh82vlc/Movies-Finder/README.md

 # Movies Finder
-Movies Finder in combination with Material design can be aligned with *Clean architecture* with *Model-View-Presenter (MVP)*.
+Movies Finder in combination with Material design can be aligned with *Clean architecture* by means of *Model-View-Presenter (MVP)*.

-It is decoupled between `android` and `domain`.
+At this open-source project it is decoupled between `android` and `domain` modules or high level layers.

+This means, `android` is strongly coupled with the Android framework and `domain` is decoupled from it, and can be re-used for other purposes when required as is purely Java based, but not framework coupled.

-But inside the android module, there are some good practices used.
+Inside the those modules, there are some good practices being employed, for instance:

-There is an implementation of the *repository pattern* with a datasource (it could be extended to have a cache datasource in the future).
+- There is an implementation of the *repository pattern* with a datasource (it could be extended to have a cache datasource in the future).
-- the existing one is: API Rest Services data source
+The existing one is an API Rest Services data source

-Moreover, by means of synchronised requests to the API, using `Retrofit` for this purpose for properly handling the different requests on threads with a pool of threads which passes their use cases result.
+Moreover, by means of *synchronised requests* to the API, using `Retrofit` for this purpose and properly handling the different requests on threads with a pool of threads which passes their use cases result.

-# Architecture design
+# Architecture design overview
 The exchange between the different *layers* is as follows:
-- **Repository layer**: 1) from the *data source* to the *Repository* (repository is the responsible of managing from 1 to n datasources) 2) from the *Repository* to their associated *Interactor* (or use case)
+- **Repository layer**:
+1. from the models coming from a concrete *data source* to the *Repository* (repository is the responsible of managing from 1 to n datasources)
+2. from the *Repository* to their associated *Interactor* (or use case)
-- **Interactor layer**: from the *Interactor*, , which are responsible of the business logic to the *Presenter*
+- **Interactor layer**: from the *Interactor*, which is responsible of the *business logic* to the *Presenter*
-- **Presenter layer**: from the *Presenter*, which provides the final formatted info to the passive `View` from a UI element (fragments / activities).
-Finally, this information would be passed through the UI thread.
+- **Presenter layer**: from the *Presenter*, which provides the final formatted info to a passive `View` from a UI element (fragments / activities).
+Finally, this information would be passed through the UI thread

 Screenshots
 -----------